 The Singaporeans love fun competitions.
 They also hold a world record in line dancing!
 11,967 dancers participated in 2002 in this massive dance event.
 Read more about their fun school records here.

 Singapore Facts: The Singaporeans celebrate many festivals.
 Among the most popular are: Chinese New Year, Mid-autumn or Moon Festival, Christmas.
 For these celebrations, you will see everywhere thousands and thousands of lanterns and light decorations.

 Chinese New Year is celebrated towards the end of January and in February.
-Here an image with one of the 2017 decorations in the city.
+Here an image with typical Chinese New Year decorations in the city.
 According to the Chinese lunar calendar, 2021 is Year of the Ox.
 In 2017, it was the 'Year of the Rooster', this is why they decorated the street crossing with this huge rooster!